YoungChulDK/DTU-HPC-Setup/README.md

 # Getting started

 Open the Terminal, and create an SSH connection to the HPC using your student login.
-This is an example using my student number as login.
 ```
 ssh sXXXXXX@login.hpc.dtu.dk
 ```